-The only issue I had was being very broad with my offering at first.
-So if you can, narrow it down.
+If you can, narrow it down.
 What’s your ONE specialty?
 What can you help people with in a short time period?

 You want your clients to feel like they are walking away with something tangible - a result, a plan, a task.

 Just offering a “pick my brain for an hour” package is NOT as effective as “Let’s come up with a plan to take your blog from blah to BAM in an hour”.

 You want to offer something with some sort of result, even if the client just ends up talking to you and picking your brain for an hour!